NLnetLabs/unbound-manual/source/manpages/unbound.conf.rst

 .. _unbound.conf.interface-automatic-ports:

 interface-automatic-ports: *<string>*
-    List the port numbers that **interface-automatic:** listens on.
+    List the port numbers that
+    :ref:`interface-automatic:<unbound.conf.interface-automatic>` listens on.
     If empty, the default port is listened on.
     The port numbers are separated by spaces in the string.
     Default is "".

-    This can be used to have interface automatic to deal with the interface, and listen on the normal port number, by including it in the list, and also https or dns over tls port numbers by putting them in the list as well.
+    This can be used to have interface automatic to deal with the interface, and listen on the normal port number, by including it in the list, and also HTTPS or DNS-over-TLS port numbers by putting them in the list as well.

 .. _unbound.conf.outgoing-interface:

-outgoing-interface: *<ip address or ip6 netblock>*
+outgoing-interface: *<IPv4/IPv6 address or IPv6 netblock>*
     Interface to use to connect to the network.
     This interface is used to send queries to authoritative servers and receive their replies.
     Can be given multiple times to work on several interfaces.
     If none are given the default (all) is used.
-    You can specify the same interfaces in **interface:** and **outgoing-interface:** lines, the interfaces are then used for both purposes.
+    You can specify the same interfaces in :ref:`interface:<unbound.conf.interface>` and
+    :ref:`outgoing-interface:<unbound.conf.outgoing-interface>` lines, the
+    interfaces are then used for both purposes.
     Outgoing queries are sent via a random outgoing interface to counter spoofing.